mfpiccolo/minitest-vcr/README.md

 1. Install and require the gem
 2. Add `MinitestVcr::Spec.configure!` before your tests load

-The setup below will create a direcotry structre that looks like this:
+The setup below will create a directory structre that looks like this:

     |-- app_name
     |  |-- test/